A shaky ceasefire has held in South Sudan for a week after four days of bloody clashes

-African heads of State pose during a photo call at the 27th African Union (AU) Summit in Kigali.
-AFP Photo
+African heads of State pose during a photo call before the official opening of the 27th African Union (AU) Summit in Kigali on July 17,2016.
+AFP PHOTO

 African leaders on Monday approved a proposal to deploy a regional protection force to South Sudan with a more robust mandate than the UN peacekeeping mission currently there.